Czarean/Internet_Identity-Principal-Access-Lists/README.md

 Instructions:
 1-The Anonymous Principal is already allowed on the Access List "acl.hashmap"
 2-The `addPrincipal`, and `Authgreet` Functions are restricted, meaning only Anonymous PID can call it right off the bat!
 (Unless you add more PIDs via the `AddPrincipal Function`)
-3-You can test this by login in with a new Internet Identity and try calling them, you will you cannot call them and get the error message!
+3-You can test this by login in with a new Internet Identity and try calling both functions, you will find out you cannot call them and get the error message!
 4-Copy the Principal ID of the new Internet Identity, open a new window, and log out of the new window.
 5-With the Anonymous logged in, add the new Principal via the `addPrincipal Function`.
 6-Go back to the window where the New Internet Identity is logged in, and try calling the `addPrincipal`, and `Authgreet` Functions